A Public Pension and Full Social Security Benefits? No Way

 Sign up

-In the meantime, you need to become familiar with the two rules if you ever worked in a job that was not covered by Social Security.
+You need to become familiar with the two rules if you ever worked in a job that was not covered by Social Security.
 While some federal, state and local employees have paid into Social Security, others have not.
-Most federal employees today are covered by Social Security.
-Check with your employer or former employer.
 Also, if your Social Security statement lists $0 for years you worked for a government agency, that's an indication you may be subject to the two rules.

-First, let's look at the windfall elimination provision.
+First, let's look at the windfall elimination provision (WEP).
 To understand how the WEP works, you need to know how Social Security calculates benefits.
 Social Security looks at the average monthly earnings for the years a person paid into the system.
-Benefits are intended to replace a percentage of a worker's preretirement earnings.
+Benefits are intended to replace a percentage of a worker's pre-retirement earnings.
 Lower-income workers get a larger percentage of their earnings replaced than higher-income workers.

-Until the mid 1980s, the Social Security Administration used a formula that treated government employees, who may have contributed into the system for only a few years, as low-wage workers.
-As a result, public employees received a disproportionately large Social Security benefit -- plus their government pension.
+Until the mid-1980s, the Social Security Administration used a formula that treated government employees, who may have contributed to the system for only a few years, as low-wage workers.
+As a result, public employees received a disproportionately large Social Security benefit — plus their government pension.
 In 1983, Congress ended this so-called windfall.

-A government pensioner who applies for a spousal or survivor benefit based on his or her spouse's Social Security earnings record will also face cuts.
-Typically, a spousal benefit is about 50% of a husband or wife's benefit if that's more than the spouse would receive based on his or her own work record.
+A government pensioner who applies for a spousal or survivor benefit based on his or her spouse's Social Security earnings record will also face cuts thanks to the government pension offset (GPO).
+Typically, a spousal benefit is about 50% of a husband or wife's benefit if that's more than the spouse would receive based on his or her work record.
 A survivor generally receives 100% of a deceased spouse's benefit.

 The same goes for spousal benefits.
 Assume your wife receives a $2,000 Social Security payment each month.
 You want to take a $1,000 spousal benefit.
 If your public pension is $1,200, your spousal benefit would be reduced to $200.
 (That's $1,000 minus $800, which is two-thirds of $1,200.)

-EDITOR'S NOTE: This article was originally published in the August 2010 issue of Kiplinger's Retirement Report.
+EDITOR'S NOTE: The original version of this article was published in the August 2010 issue of Kiplinger's Retirement Report.

 Susan B. Garland